eeriemyxi/vert/README.md

 Vert will detect whether or not an archive file is nested inside a directory and create a directory before extracting if there isn't.

+> [!WARNING]
+> By default Vert uses Python's in-built libraries for extraction.
+If
+> you'd like you may use external tools like `tar` and `unzip` instead.
+Please
+> see [Configuration](#configuration) section.
+While I have made efforts to
+> safely use these libraries, they are still always more likely to have
+> vulnerabilities than mature tools like `tar` and `unzip`.

 ## Technical Details
 Vert simply checks whether or not the root of the archive's source tree is a single file/directory to judge if it should create a directory to nest the